 In 1991, Olivia became the first Asian-born woman elected as a Metro Toronto Councillor.
 She was re-elected to city council five times, serving with distinction for 14 years.
 While at City Hall, she served as Chair of the Community Services Committee and Vice Chair of the Toronto Transit Commission (TTC), among other senior responsibilities.

 Olivia gained national recognition for her innovative approaches to programs for children and youth as Toronto’s first Children and Youth Advocate.
 In this capacity, she enhanced the far-reaching child nutrition programs, free dental care for children living in poverty, expanded pre- and post-natal services, and an award winning approach to delivering Early Learning and Child Care (First Duty).

 First elected to Parliament in 2006, Olivia won re-election twice.
 In Parliament, her Early Learning and Child Care Bill laid the legislative foundation for a universal, high quality, affordable and non-profit national childcare program.
-She also pushed for faster family reunification and giving a chance for immigrants to succeed through recognition of foreign credentials and employment initiatives.
+She also pushed for faster and more family reunification, amnesty for those without status, and giving a chance for immigrants to succeed through recognition of foreign credentials and employment initiatives.

 Olivia was the Official Opposition Transport and Infrastructure Critic.
 Her bill on a National Public Transit Strategy was widely celebrated by mayors and municipalities from coast to coast to coast.

 Throughout her career, Olivia has been at the forefront, working for progress for all.
 She has reached across party lines and travelled across the country, forging alliances with municipal and provincial leaders, business and advocacy groups.